AdaCore/training_material/courses/fundamentals_of_ada/050_array_types.rst

          Value  :        Array_T);

    * Which uses the :ada:`Ada.Strings.Text_Buffers.Root_Buffer_Type` as an output buffer
-   * (No need to go into detail here other than knowing you do :ada:`Output.Put` to add the the buffer)
+   * (No need to go into detail here other than knowing you do :ada:`Output.Put` to add to the buffer)

 * And then we define it